KHEngineering/RoboRio/faq/java.md

 5. Go back to Roborio terminal and execute `cd /usr/local/frc/JRE`
 6. If you run `ls` you should see the tar file we just transfered
 7. Untar the tar file `tar -zxvf ejdk-8u6-fcs-b23-linux-arm-vfp-sflt-12_jun_2014.tar.gz`
+8. Once complete, if you run `ls` you should see a folder similar too `ejdk1.8.0_06`
+9. move the contents of this folder ` mv ejdk1.8.0_06/* .`
-8. If you run 'ls' you should see a bin folder and a bunch of other folders
+10. If you run 'ls' now you should see a bin folder and a bunch of other folders
-9. Remove the tar file `rm ejdk-8u6-fcs-b23-linux-arm-vfp-sflt-12_jun_2014.tar.gz`
+11. Remove the tar file `rm ejdk-8u6-fcs-b23-linux-arm-vfp-sflt-12_jun_2014.tar.gz`
+12. Remove the empty folder `rm -r ejdk1.8.0_06/`
-10. Set permissions on java files `chmod +x /usr/local/frc/JRE/bin/*`
+13. Set permissions on java files `chmod +x /usr/local/frc/JRE/bin/*`
-11. Done
+14. Done

 ---